Hepatitis: Hepatitis B and C

 As hepatitis B and C are transmitted through blood and multiple bodily fluids, prevention is aimed at screening blood prior to transfusion, abstaining from the use of injection drugs, safe needle and sharps practices in healthcare settings, and safe sex practices.

 Hepatitis D

 The hepatitis D virus requires that a person first be infected with hepatitis B virus, so prevention efforts should focus on limiting the spread of hepatitis B. In people who have chronic hepatitis B infection and are at risk for superinfection with the hepatitis D virus, the preventive strategies are the same as for hepatitis B.

 Hepatitis E

 Hepatitis E is spread primarily through the oral-fecal route but may also be spread by blood and from mother to fetus.
 The mainstay of hepatitis E prevention is similar to that for hepatitis A (namely, good hygiene and clean water practices).

-Alcoholic hepatitis
+Alcoholic and metabolic hepatitis

 As excessive alcohol consumption can lead to hepatitis and cirrhosis, the following are maximal recommendations for alcohol consumption: